JORDANKLANFER/jbrowse2_project/README.md

 Open `http://yourhost/jbrowse2/` again in your web browser and use the database tool to conduct explorations on Lentivirus genomic and functional protein data.

 # 🧰 Using the Tool
-## 🧬 6.1 Gene Search and Annotations
+## 🔍 6.1 Gene Search and Annotations
 1. After instantiating  the JBrowse instance locally, you should have the following view:

 ![JBrowse](screenshots/first.png)

 2. Here, click on `Linear Genome View`, to open the JBrowse instance.
-3. Under the assembly dropdown, you can select the `Refernce Genomes` for HIV-1, HIV-2, and SIV to visualize the genomic data with annotations.
+3. Under the assembly dropdown, you can select the `Reference Genomes` for HIV-1, HIV-2, and SIV to visualize the genomic data with annotations.

 ![JBrowse](screenshots/ref-gen.png)